Top Potential Landing Spots for Dwyane Wade After Buyout

 "Everyone wants to compete," Wade told NBA TV's David Aldridge.
 "It's no secret.
 We would all love to compete for a championship.
 At the end of my career, that is one thing I would love to do."

 So, why even mention the Lakers here?
 Because all of this has been true for some time, and yet there have been reports connecting Wade to L.A.
-An associate told Barry Jackson of the Miami Herald earlier this month that Hollywood is an "appealing destination," and an earlier report from Wojnarowski had Wade on the Lakers' radar.
+An associate told Barry Jackson of the Miami Herald earlier this month that Hollywood and Miami are "appealing destinations" for him, and an earlier report from Wojnarowski had Wade on the Lakers' radar.

 If Wade makes this a sentimental decision, he's probably already en route to South Florida.